 Flavourful, punchy, and something a little bit different to the usual minced beef recipes of chilli con carne, spaghetti bolognese, cottage pie, and keema, which tend to do weekly rotations in our house!

-Essentially, this easy bobotie recipe is a delicious mixture of curried minced meat and fruit (golden raisins are typical) with a creamy golden topping, not dissimilar to moussaka.
+This simple bobotie recipe is a tasty mix of curried mince and fruit (golden raisins are a classic), topped with a creamy, golden layer, a bit like moussaka.

-Best of all it's really yummy, and the kids always request seconds (which is a win in my book)!
+The best bit?
+It’s super delicious, and the kids always ask for seconds – which is a win in my book!

 👩🍳 Looking for another easy recipe that uses minced beef?
 Try my easy lasagne with a cheat's white sauce!